lemiwinkz/craft-recaptcha/README.md

     }

 ## Roadmap
-Currently this only supports the standard reCAPTCHA widget, but I hope to add some capabilities to adjust the styling and functionality.
+Currently this only supports the standard reCAPTCHA widget, but I hope to add some capabilities to adjust the functionality.